r4d6/Citadel-Wiki/citadel-wiki/main/roles/cargo/cargo_technician.md

 - **Useful Items**: You may find things you wouldn't be able to get normally, even if you asked...

+- **Bounty Goods**:

 ## Taking Orders - The Supply Console

 That's not to say you won't have to import goods every now and then - the kingdom of Cargonia serves the people of the station, not just themselves and CentCom.

-(picture of roundstart supply console interface) <>: Shows where the shuttle is located.
+(picture of roundstart supply console interface)

+- <>: Shows where the shuttle is located.
 Although it's easy to tell this just from looking outside...

+- Pending Orders: Customer orders may feature a reason why they want what they ordered and will give you the option to approve or deny them.
+Orders put in by your department will automatically be loaded on the shuttle while it's at CentCom, unless cancelled or you lack the funds to purchase them.

 <MULEbot>